2018 South Australian state election: Aftermath

-Campaign
+New political parties

+Two Federal Senators from South Australia, Cory Bernardi and Nick Xenophon formed new political parties which would contest the State Election.

+In April 2017 Cory Bernardi's new party Australian Conservatives merged with Family First Party and its two state incumbents Dennis Hood and Robert Brokenshire joined the party.
+The Australian Conservatives at its first election would not win any seats.
+At the election, the Australian Conservatives suffered a 3.2% swing in the South Australian House of Assembly (from a Family First vote of 6.2% in 2014) for a primary vote of 3.0%.
+It stood 33 candidates for the lower house, none of whom came close to being elected.
+It suffered a swing of 0.9% swing in the Legislative Council (from a Family First vote of 4.4% in 2014) for a primary vote of 3.5%.

 Nick Xenophon announced a few SA Best lower house candidates.
 Polls had included Xenophon's party as one of the four parties they monitored explicitly since February 2016.
 Originally, SA Best planned to only contest 12 seats.
 This was increased to 20.
 On 27 January, a landmark was passed when Xenophon announced eight new candidates, making a total of 24.
 This was the minimum number to be theoretically capable of forming majority government in the 47-seat house.
 On 1 February, Xenophon said it was likely the total number of SA Best lower house candidates would be around 30.

-During the election Xenophon and his party pushed for a law that Ice users in South Australia will be forced into drug rehabilitation.
+During the election Xenophon and his SA Best party pushed for a law that Ice users in South Australia will be forced into drug rehabilitation.

-After early opinion polls indicated that it could outperform other parties, the party ultimately contested 36 seats in the House of Assembly and put forward four candidates for the upper house.
+After early opinion polls indicated that SA Best could outperform the two main incumbent parties, the party ultimately contested 36 seats in the House of Assembly and put forward four candidates for the upper house.
 Opinion polling indicated a strong performance for the party was possible in at least 10 seats.

-Ultimately, the party failed to secure any lower house seats, although there was a close contest in the seat of Heysen.
-Xenophon failed to win the seat of Hartley which was retained by the Liberals, with un-finalised results indicating a two-party preferred vote of around 42%.
-The party came second on primary votes in ten seats; the strongest results were in Chaffey, Finniss, and Hartley, where the party received over 25%.
-SA Best did, however, secure two upper house positions, with the successful election of Connie Bonaros, the campaign manager, and Frank Pangallo, Xenophon's former media advisor.